Surging satellite numbers threaten to dazzle even space telescopes

 Alejandro Borlaff and his colleagues at NASA’s Ames Research Centre, in California, scoured regulatory filings to work out just how many satellites might be in orbit by the end of the next decade.
 Numbers are already exploding.
 In 2018 there were around 2,000 satellites in orbit.
 These days there are more than 9,000 of SpaceX’s Starlink internet satellites alone.

-His team fed information about the size and orbits of dozens of planned mega-constellations into a computer simulation to work out how they might affect four space telescopes in particular.
+His team fed information about the sizes and orbits of dozens of planned mega-constellations into a computer simulation to work out how they might affect four space telescopes in particular.
 The Hubble Space Telescope and SPHEREx are both run by NASA, and are in orbit already.
-China’s Xuntian space telescope is due to launch next year, while the European Space Agency’s ARRAKIHS instrument is slated to be in space by 2030.
+China’s Xuntian space telescope is due to launch next year and the European Space Agency’s ARRAKIHS instrument is slated to be in space by 2030.

 Exactly how bothersome the satellites will be depends on factors such as how high a telescope flies and whether it has a wide or narrow field of view.
 Crunching the numbers, the researchers concluded that around a third of Hubble images could be affected.
 That sounds bad enough.
 But if anything, the Hubble gets off lightly.
 Around 96% of exposures from SPHEREx, ARRAKIHS and Xuntian could be contaminated, with an average of 5.6, 69 and 92 streaks per image respectively.
-(The picture on the previous page shows a simulated picture taken by ARRAKIHS, streaked by orbiting satellites.)
+(The picture above shows a simulated image from ARRAKIHS, streaked by orbiting satellites.)

 Co-ordination and data-sharing can help.
 Astronomers armed with details of a mega-constellation’s orbits can time their observations to minimise interference.
 But that solution does not scale well, says Dr Borlaff: eventually the sky becomes so crowded that avoidance is impossible.